aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-pdf/_index.md

 [GET /cells/{name}](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkBook) API lets you convert an MS Excel file to PDF with additional settings and return the result in the response.

 These [PutConvertWorkBook](https://apireference.aspose.cloud/cells/#/Workbook/PutConvertWorkBook), [GetWorkBook](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkBook), and [PostDocumentSaveAs](https://apireference.aspose.cloud/cells/#/SaveAs/PostDocumentSaveAs) APIs define a publicly accessible programming interface and allow you to perform REST interactions directly from a web browser.

+For additional conversion options, see the [Save Options](/cells/save-options/) page.